d9beuD/docker-amp-symfony/README.md

 make init
 ```

+### Or, step by step

-Then, you can run the following command to build the containers:
+You can run the following command to build the containers:

 ```bash
 make build # or `docker-compose build` if you don't have `make`